akaricakes/akaricakes.github.io/README.md

 # csci 39548 ; homework #1 and #2

 The initial assignment had us make a basic outline of our resume.
-The second assignment sought to improve the CSS / styling for the website, along with adding a navbar and other features.
+The second assignment sought to improve the styling for the website, along with adding a navbar and other features.

 For the second homework submission, I used three tutorials: